 - Claims for VBP program services received by CenCal Health more than one year after the date of service

 Payment details and reports will be made available via the Provider Portal.
 Please log in to view payment details in the Payment History Tool and to view a report for each unique provider site and payment amounts owed to the rendering provider under this program.
+Member-level detail information can be accessed under the Downloads tab.
 Any contracted provider not enrolled to receive funds electronically via EFT will receive their payments and corresponding reports via mail.

 File a Grievance